 Broccoli takes longer to break down in the digestive system which in turn slows the rate glucose is released from the body.
 This has the knock on effect of improving the body’s blood-sugar response.

 In its natural raw state, broccoli is low in calories with 35 per 100g.
 Due to its fibre content it takes longer to digest, particularly when it's uncooked.
 This leads to an increased feeling of fullness, making it a good choice for weight control.
 It's also low in fat and saturated fat.

 With only 6.6g of carbohydrates per 100g of raw broccoli and 1.6g of sugars, broccoli is ideal for anyone following a lower carbohydrate diet or who is trying to keep their sugar intake down.

 Broccoli contains high amounts of vitamins A, C, K and folate and is a good source of Bs (not B12).
 Eating high levels of vitamin K obtained through food rather is linked to greater bone density and reduced bone loss in early post-menopausal women.

 For minerals, broccoli provides a decent amount of calcium, iron, magnesium, potassium and manganese.
-However, as mentioned above, cooking broccoli alters its nutrient status, with most nutrients increasing when cooked.
-The exceptions are folate and Vitamin C which is always lost when cooking, so it's worth bearing this in mind when considering your vitamin C and folate requirements.
+However, as mentioned above, cooking broccoli alters its nutrient status, with most nutrients decreasing when cooked.
+Folate and Vitamin C are always lost when cooking, so it's worth bearing this in mind when considering your nutrient requirements.